-The primary mission of the ATN is to conduct both independent and collaborative research that explores promising behavioral, microbicidal, prophylactic, therapeutic, and vaccine modalities in HIV-infected and HIV at-risk adolescents, ages 12 years through 24 years.
-ATN activities encompass the full spectrum of research needs for youth: from primary prevention, including HIV preventive vaccine, microbicide and pre-exposure prophylaxis (PrEP) trials, for HIV at-risk youth in the community to secondary and tertiary prevention with clinical management of HIV infection among youth along the entire HIV care continuum.
-Secondary and tertiary prevention research investigates novel treatment strategies and regimens, drug adherence, risk reduction, and linkage and engagement to care strategies that can lead to optimal antiretroviral therapy initiation and virologic suppression outcomes.
+The primary mission of the ATN is to conduct both independent and collaborative research that explores promising behavioral, microbicidal, prophylactic, therapeutic, and vaccine modalities in HIV-infected and at-risk adolescents, ages 12 years through 24 years.
+ATN activities encompass the full spectrum of research needs for youth, from primary prevention—including HIV preventive vaccine, microbicide, and pre-exposure prophylaxis trials—for HIV at-risk youth in the community to secondary and tertiary prevention with clinical management of HIV infection among youth along the entire HIV care continuum.
+Secondary and tertiary prevention research investigates novel treatment strategies and regimens, drug adherence, risk reduction interventions, and linkage and engagement to care strategies that can lead to optimal antiretroviral therapy initiation and virologic suppression outcomes.

 The overall research agenda of the ATN includes three broad areas: